windingtree/org.id/README.md

 1. Locate Winding Tree Entrypoint address
 1. Locate the appropriate Segment Directory address
 1. Call `get*` on the Segment Directory.
-1. Call `getDataUri` on every non-zero address returned as an instance of `OrganizationInterface` and crawl the off-chain data for more information.
+1. Call `getOrgJsonUri` on every non-zero address returned as an instance of `OrganizationInterface` and crawl the off-chain data for more information.

 If a signed message occurs somewhere in the platform, a content consumer might want to decide if it was signed by an account associated with the declared Organization.
 That's when they would first verify the signature and obtain an address of the signer.
-In the next step, they have to verify that the actual signer is declared as a *delegate* of the Organization by checking its smart contract.
+In the next step, they have to verify that the actual signer is registered as an *associated key* with the Organization by checking its smart contract.

 ## Requirements